Parker County, Texas

 Parker County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 148,222.
 The county seat is Weatherford.
 The county was created in 1855 and organized the following year.
 It is named for Isaac Parker, a state legislator who introduced the bill that established the county in 1855.
+Parker later fought in the Texas Brigade.

 Parker County is included in the Dallas-Fort Worth-Arlington metropolitan statistical area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 910 sqmi, of which 903 sqmi are land and 6.6 sqmi (0.7%) are covered by water.
 The county is intersected by the Brazos River.

 Highest point

 Slipdown Mountain and Slipdown Bluff, at a height of 1368 ft, are the highest points in Parker County.
 They are located just east of the Advance community, southwest of Poolville.